2018/19 Entrants Bursary Award (students who do not qualify for the Benefit Package)

 - You are studying a part time course or a postgraduate course

 - You have withdrawn from the course prior to the start of term that the bursary payment is due to be paid in.

 How to apply

-Students will automatically be assessed on their bursary eligibility provided they (and their sponsors or partner) have given consent on their application to Student Finance to share their household income information with the University.
+Qualifying students will automatically be assessed on their bursary eligibility provided that they (and their sponsors or partner) have given consent on their application to Student Finance to share their household income information with the University.
 Bursary assessments can only be completed by the University if the student’s household income is fully verified by Student Finance England (or relevant local assessment body).

 The bursary will be paid in two instalments on the following dates:

 To qualify for a 50% bursary payment on 15th March 2019, students must be fully enrolled and attending their course full time on the first day of term two and liable for 50% of their fees at this point.
 To qualify for the second 50% bursary payment on 31st May 2019, students must be fully enrolled and attending their course full time at the start of term three and therefore liable for 100% of their fees at this point.
 Students who have withdrawn from their course before these dates will not receive the relevant 50% payment.

 |Up to £25,000||£500|